Southwest tribes oppose spent nuclear fuel storage plans

 The All Pueblo Council of Governors in a resolution adopted late last week affirmed its commitment to protecting tribal natural and cultural resources.

-The council — representing 20 sovereign pueblo nations — is worried about risks associated with transporting the waste to New Mexico and West Texas from sites around the country.
+The council — representing 20 sovereign pueblo nations — is worried about risks associated with transporting the waste from dozens of commercial reactors in numerous states to the planned storage facilities in New Mexico and West Texas.

+Council Chairman E. Paul Torres said in a statement Monday that the projects lack meaningful consultation with tribes and would subject "our communities, environment and sacred sites to unimaginable risk over many decades."

-New Mexico Gov. Michelle Lujan Grisham and others also are opposed to the plans because the federal government has yet to develop any long-term solutions for handling the fuel.
+New Mexico Gov. Michelle Lujan Grisham, members of the congressional delegation and environmentalists already have come out against the plans, arguing that the state could become a permanent dump for the waste since the federal government has yet to develop any long-term solutions for handling the fuel.

+About 80,000 metric tons of spent nuclear fuel generated by commercial reactors is stored around the nation, according to the U.S. Government Accountability Office.
+That number will grow as nuclear power plants keep operating.

+New Mexico's largest city, Albuquerque, and other municipalities have adopted resolutions opposing the interim storage projects.

-The pueblos also pointed to a lack of consultation regarding transport routes and emergency response training in case of an accident.
+The tribes also pointed to a lack of resources and emergency response training in case of an accidental radiological release.

+Elected leaders in communities closest to the planned New Mexico facility are in favor of building the multibillion-dollar complex, saying it would bring jobs and revenues to Eddy and Lea counties.

+New Jersey-based Holtec International is seeking a 40-year license from federal regulators to build what it has described as a state-of-the-art complex near Carlsbad that could house about 120,000 metric tons of used fuel.